‘An ounce of prevention is worth a pound of cure.’

 7. Schedule regular dental visits, of course!

-My name is Dr. Kirk Johnson.
+My name is Dr. Kendall Skinner.
 Helping my dental patients establish good habits is important to me, and so is helping them achieve the smile they want with cosmetic dentistry procedures such as veneers, teeth whitening and complete smile makeovers.

 Excellence In Dentistry has been serving the Wasilla, Palmer, and Southern Alaska area since 1987.
 If you are in the market for an exceptional dentist, we invite you to contact us at (907) 349-0022 so we can make an appointment for you.